-- Central chemoreceptors in the Central nervous system i.e in the brain and the spinal cord.
+- Central chemoreceptors which are in the Central nervous system i.e in the brain and the spinal cord.

-- Peripheral chemoreceptors – In the carotid artery and the aorta.
+- Peripheral chemoreceptors that are In the carotid artery and the aorta.

 - Pulmonary Receptors (Mechanoreceptors) – Receptors in the lungs

-- Stretch Receptors – Prevent over-inflation of the lungs.
+- Stretch Receptors which Prevent over-inflation of the lungs.

 - Juxta-capillary receptors and Bronchial C fibers – These sense chemicals, stretch and pulmonary edema and respond by producing shallow breathing and producing mucous secretion.

-- Joint and muscle receptors – for chest wall position and muscle tension.
+- Joint and muscle receptors responsible for chest wall position and muscle tension.

 - Irritant Receptors: These sense the presence of dust, chemicals and cold air and respond by producing cough reflex and/or bronchoconstriction.

-Chemoreceptors in the CNS sense the changes in H+ ion concentration while the peripheral chemoreceptors sense the changes in the partial pressure of oxygen, carbon dioxide in the blood as well as the H+ ions concentration.
+Chemoreceptors in the CNS sense the changes in H+ ion concentration while the peripheral chemoreceptors sense the changes in the Po2 and Pco2 in the blood as well as the H+ ions concentration.